Which of the following is classified as an accounts receivable on... | Study Prep in Pearson+

 1

-Analyze the options provided: Review each option to determine whether it fits the definition of accounts receivable.
-For example, a note receivable due in two years is not classified as accounts receivable because it is a long-term asset.
-Similarly, a loan made to a company officer is not related to customer transactions and is classified differently.
+Analyze each option provided in the problem: Loans made to employees, interest receivable from investments, and advances to suppliers are not amounts owed by customers for goods sold on credit.
+These are classified differently on the balance sheet.

-Focus on the correct option: Amounts owed by customers for goods sold on credit directly match the definition of accounts receivable.
-These are amounts expected to be collected from customers within the normal operating cycle of the business.
+Focus on the correct answer: Amounts owed by customers for goods sold on credit are classified as accounts receivable because they directly relate to the company's core operations of selling goods or services.

-Clarify why other options are incorrect: Interest earned but not yet received is classified as accrued revenue, not accounts receivable.
-It represents income earned but not yet collected, which is recorded separately on the balance sheet.
+Relate accounts receivable to the balance sheet: Accounts receivable is recorded under current assets because it is expected to be converted into cash within a short period, typically within one year.

-Conclude the classification: Based on the analysis, amounts owed by customers for goods sold on credit are correctly classified as accounts receivable on the company's balance sheet.
+Conclude the classification: Based on the definition and analysis, amounts owed by customers for goods sold on credit are the correct classification for accounts receivable on the balance sheet.

 Watch next